rocky/python-decompile3/HOW-TO-REPORT-A-BUG.md

 There are far more bug reporters than there are bug fixers.

 Unless you are a sponsor of this project, it may take a while, maybe a week or so, before the bug report is noticed, let alone acted upon.
 Things eventually get fixed, but it may take years.
+And if your bug hasn't been narrowed, it might happen as a result of some other bug fix.

 # Is it really a bug?

 ## Do you have valid bytecode?

-As mentioned in README.rst, this project doesn't handle obfuscated code.
+As mentioned in README.rst, this project doesn't handle obfuscated code, release candidates, and the most recent versions of Python: version 3.9 and up.
 See README.rst for suggestions for how to remove some kinds of obfuscation.

 Checking if bytecode is valid is pretty simple: disassemble the code.
 Python comes with a disassembly module called `dis`.
 A prerequisite module for this package, `xdis` has a cross-python version disassembler called `pydisasm`.

 ## Semantic equivalence vs. exact source code